 Question: Are your ceramics suitable to drink from?

 Ken Sakaguchi: “Of course, I want you to actually use it.
-You can also use it when drinking.
-One of the reasons I chose the ceramic art path was that I liked the familiar art that I could actually use in my life.”
+You can use it for drinking.
+One of the reasons I chose the ceramic art path was that I love the fact these are artworks but useful and very close to our everyday life"

 Question: Do the objects as designed get too hot to hold for drinking hot liquid?

-Ken Sakaguchi: “Of course, it's okay to put hot and cold things that you normally use.”
+Ken Sakaguchi: “Yes, it's okay to put hot and cold things that you normally use.”

 Question: Do you drink coffee or tea during your workday?